Roadmap

 -

-Staking and slashing simulations - The incentivized testnet allows DIN to run simulations of staking and slashing mechanisms, identifying optimal thresholds for penalties and ensuring that the economic deterrents are effective without being overly punitive.
+Staking and slashing simulations - The incentivized testnet validated staking and slashing mechanisms, identifying optimal thresholds for penalties and ensuring that economic deterrents are effective without being overly punitive.

 -

 Reward structure optimization - By distributing rewards based on testnet performance, DIN collects data on the effectiveness of its incentive structures, including high-performance bonuses and routing efficiency rewards.
-This feedback helps the DAO calibrate rewards to ensure they align with desired behaviors and network standards.
+This feedback helps calibrate rewards to align with desired behaviors and network standards.

 -

-DAO policy feedback - Testnet participants are encouraged to provide feedback on the economic and governance policies in place.
-This input allows the DAO to make informed adjustments, ensuring that the network's policies are fair, practical, and aligned with community expectations.
+Policy feedback - Testnet participants provided feedback on the economic and governance policies in place.
+This input allows informed adjustments to network policies, ensuring they are fair, practical, and aligned with community expectations.

 Participant onboarding and reputation building